 11 Therefore remember that at one time you Gentiles in the flesh, called “the uncircumcision” by what is called the circumcision, which is made in the flesh by hands— 12 remember that you were at that time separated from Christ, alienated from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
 13 But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.

-In the last post we saw that we have nothing to boast about.
+In the last post, we saw that we have nothing to boast about.
 This time Paul looks at being separated.
 Let’s start by looking at a couple of terms Paul uses.

 In the Bible circumcision is an outward sign of being a part of God’s chosen people.
 God told Abraham to circumcise every male in his household (Genesis 17:10).
 God made a covenant, (a promise, an alliance) between Himself and Abraham.
 Circumcision was the outward sign of accepting that covenant.
 Moses also repeated the instruction (Leviticus 12:3).
-The tradition of circumcision had been an important part of Judaism.
+The tradition of circumcision had been an important part of Jewish culture.

 And the LORD your God will circumcise your heart and the heart of your offspring, so that you will love the LORD your God with all your heart and with all your soul, that you may live (Deuteronomy 30:6)

 To circumcise the heart means to make it open and accessible to God for Him to enable repentance and faith in Him (Deuteronomy 10:16, Jeremiah 4:4, Romans 2:29).
-God wants us to love Him with an open transparency about what is in our heart.
+God wants us to love Him with open transparency about what is in our hearts.
 More information about circumcision of the heart can be found here.

-In this letter Paul uses the term “the circumcision” referring to the Jews who would read his letter.
+In this letter, Paul uses the term “the circumcision” referring to the Jews who would read his letter.

 The term “the uncircumcision” became an expression that referred to any person who was not Jewish, also known as Gentiles.
 The relationship between Jews and Gentiles was strained.
 Often seen as enemies of the Jews, Gentiles were despised.
 But, Paul became the Apostle to the Gentiles (Romans 11:13, 1 Timothy 2:7).
 He wanted unity between the Jews and Gentiles in the church.
 Paul did not think circumcision or uncircumcision counted before God (1 Corinthians 7:19).
 Doing what God wants us to do is more important.

-In this passage Paul reminds the Ephesian church, who were mostly Gentiles, that they were once separated from God.
+In this passage, Paul reminds the Ephesian church, who were mostly Gentiles, that they were once separated from God.